 When toy manufacturer LJN Toys Ltd. picked up the license to manufacture figures for the popular WWF Superstars seen on television at a figure of $200,000, they envisioned them to be similar in scale to Star Wars and G.I.
 Joe: A Real American Hero.
 But instead of a 3.75-inch scale, buyers saw 8-inch tall semi-rigid rubber figures.

-The unusually large-sized figures (called Two-Ups) were ideal for showcasing the new product but not meant to stay that way.
+The unusually large-sized figures (2-Ups) were ideal for showcasing the new product but were not meant to stay that way.
 However, fascinated buyers insisted that they remain as is.
-Every figure came with a rolled-up stylized poster of the superstar and cutout bio card on the back.
+Every figure came with a rolled-up stylized poster of the superstar and a cutout bio card on the back.